return to homepage

 Why steam lobsters instead of boiling them?

-Note: These instructions for how to steam lobster are for New England lobster . . . the kind that you'll see listed in Boston seafood restaurants as "Maine Lobsters."
+Please note: These instructions assume you're planning to steam a New England lobster . . . the kind that you'll see listed in Boston seafood restaurants as "Maine Lobsters."
 They're the ones with the delicious big claws.

 So, before you get started, make sure that you have the following things ready:

-• 1 or more lobsters weighing 1 1/4 to 1 1/2 pounds.
+- 1 or more live lobsters weighing 1 1/4 to 1 1/2 pounds.
 (Steaming more than one?
-Make sure they're of equal weight as weight determines the cooking time)
+Make sure they're of equal weight as weight determines the cooking time.)
+Keep the bands on the claws until you're ready to put them in the steamer

-• A steamer with legs that will fit in the bottom of your pot.
-(No legs on your steam?
-Find 3 teacups of the same size, and place them upside down in the pot.
+- A steamer with legs that will fit in the bottom of your pot.
+(No legs on your steamer?
+Find 3 same-size teacups or espresso cups, and place them upside down in the pot.
 Rest the steamer on top of them.
-The idea is that only steam, not water, should touch the lobsters)
+The goal is for only steam, not water, to touch the lobsters)

-• Butter (1/4 pound per lobster), olive oil, or mayonnaise for dipping, or slices of lemon or lime
+- Butter (1/4 pound per lobster), olive oil, or mayonnaise for dipping, and/or slices of lemon or lime

 1. Add 2" - 3" water to the large pot and put in the steamer.
-The water should not touch the steamer.
+The water should not touch the lobsters - so make sure it doesn't reach the bottom of the steamer.
 Heat the water to a rolling boil.

 2. Pick up the lobster carefully by the back so that its claws can't reach you.
 Use your other hand and the scissors to clip the bands around the claws (now you'll be glad you're grasping its back).
 Quickly put the lobster in the pot.
 If you're cooking additional lobsters, add them as well.
 Put the lid on the pot, and check the time.